Alfresco/docs-alfresco/search-services/1.4/install/options.md

 > **Important:** Alfresco strongly recommends you use firewalls and other infrastructure means to ensure the Search Services server is not accessible from anything other than trusted hosts and/or users, and only on the ports needed for Search Services.

-1. Download `alfresco-search-services-1.4.x.zip` from [Hyland Community](https://community.hyland.com/){:target="_blank"} if you are an Alfresco Content Services Enterprise user, or from [Alfresco Community Edition](https://www.alfresco.com/products/community/download){:target="_blank"} if you are an Alfresco Content Services Community user.
+1. Download `alfresco-search-services-1.4.x.zip` from the [Hyland Community](https://community.hyland.com/){:target="_blank"} if you are an Alfresco Content Services Enterprise user, or from [Alfresco Community Edition](https://www.alfresco.com/products/community/download){:target="_blank"} if you are an Alfresco Content Services Community user.

 2. Extract the Search Services distribution.